-So, you’re an entrepreneur with a great idea that you can make money from but have you thought about your marketing plan budget?
+So, you’re a business owner that has a great product or service but have you thought about how to market that product or service or the budget needed for the marketing plan?
 You find yourself with the need of some funds to start but you are not sure how to start.
-This process involves many factors, like having a business plan.
+This process involves many factors, like having a marketing plan.
 Part of this plan, a very important part, is to have a budget (if only we would have all the money to achieve our great ideas, right?).
 First, let’s make a plan…then we can talk about how to create a marketing plan budget.

 Create a Marketing Plan